SimeonHristov99/DL_24-25/Week_01 - Hello, Deep Learning. Implementing a Multilayer Perceptron/README.md

 The `bias` parameter allows the model to shift its prediction when all of its weights become `0`.

 Print the values the models predict.
-What has changed in comparison to task 5?
+What has changed in comparison to the previous task?

 **Acceptance criteria:**